TOP DRAWER with Kelsey Weller

 At Standard Drawers we believe leading a simplified lifestyle allows us to focus on what’s truly important.
-TOP DRAWER is our interview series focusing on inspirational women around the world.
+Our blog TOP DRAWER connects readers with valuable information for better quality of life.
+Our interview series focuses on inspirational women around the world.
 Here we talk to them about their morning routines and the daily staples they rely on.

 Today we’re talking with Los Angeles biodynamic farmer and model Kelsey Weller about her inspirations, morning rituals and life in an enchanted forest.

 My name is Kelsey Weller and I live in the Los Angeles National Forest outside the city.
 I'm a biodynamic farmer and part time model.
 I don’t define myself by my jobs, but rather see them as a means to support my hobbies and actual life.
 That being said, the two things I currently do for money are fulfilling and interesting.

 I’m an avid reader — I love historical fiction, memoirs, science fiction, and science related books.
 I just finished The Mind-Gut Connection by Dr. Emeran Mayer, which was incredible (I follow his work closely).
 I highly suggest that anyone who wants to learn more about the gut read it.
 I also just completed I Contain Multitudes: The Microbes Within Us and a Grander View of Life Book by Ed Yong.

 My family is a huge influence on my life.
 My mother, who has been obsessed with holistic health my entire life (as well as her life) is my warrior.
 She has helped every step of the way to introduce me to amazing naturopaths, nutritionists, acupuncturists, and anything wellness related to help me with my health issues all while being impeccably dressed.
 She strictly wears pants or pant suits — and is stylistically somewhere between Sigourney Weaver in Working Girl meets Diane Keaton in Baby Boom (if she wore pants).
 She is multidimensional and fascinating.